22 Best Trees For Bees + FREE Printable

 Oak trees will keep giving for many years.

-If you’ve got the space, oak trees can grow very large, providing a bounty of vibrant flowers filled with pollen.
-They are very useful trees not only for bees but also for over 500 pollinator species.
+If you’ve got the space, oak trees can grow huge, providing a bounty of vibrant flowers filled with pollen.
+They are beneficial trees not only for bees but also for over 500 pollinator species.

 7. Alder